 Essay Contest: Unlocking Our Potential

-To deepen our understanding of the economic impact of gender and racial inequities, the San Francisco Fed is launching an essay contest for doctoral students.
+To deepen our understanding of the economic impact of gender and racial inequities, the San Francisco Fed is launching an essay contest for graduate students.
 This contest is part of our commitment to better understand the U.S. economy’s potential in order to support our maximum employment mandate.